 What to Expect During Evaluation

-During the evaluation phase our medical professionals and staff work with each individual to gather information vital to charting out a successful drug detox.
-This informational and screening will include some or all of the following activities:
+At facilities like The Recovery Village, medical professionals and staff work with each individual to gather information vital to charting out a successful drug detox.
+This information and screening will include some or all of the following activities:

-This step is often called stabilization as that is the result.
-Detoxification is the process of removing toxins from the body, thus medically stabilizing the body.
+Detoxification is the process of removing drugs and alcohol from and medically stabilizing the body.
 This phase varies for each patient, but generally speaking, it is one of the most difficult.
-To combat drug cravings and withdrawal symptoms, medical and staff professionals carefully monitor each person during the detox process.
-Discomfort is a given during detoxification.
-To try to offset it as much as possible comfortable, quiet rooms are provided.
+To combat drug cravings and withdrawal symptoms, staff members carefully monitor each person during the detox process.
+Discomfort is usually a given symptom during detoxification.
+To try to offset it as much as possible, comfortable, quiet rooms are provided.

 What to Expect During Detoxification

-During the detoxification step, we take every possibly opportunity to foster a successful stabilization of the body.
+During the detoxification step, The Recovery Village takes every possible opportunity to foster successful stabilization of the body.
 During this phase, you can expect: